Scifabric/pybossa/doc/user/overview.rst

 You can import tasks from a Flickr photo set (a.k.a. album) in either of the following ways:

-The easiest one is to give the PyBossa server permission to access your Flickr list of albums.
+The easiest one is to give the PYBOSSA server permission to access your Flickr list of albums.
 To do so, you'll have to log in to your Flickr account by clicking the "Log in Flickr" button.
-Then you'll be redirected to Flickr, where you will be asked if you want to allow PyBossa to access your Flickr information.
-If you say yes, then you'll be again redirected to PyBossa and you'll see all of your albums.
+Then you'll be redirected to Flickr, where you will be asked if you want to allow PYBOSSA to access your Flickr information.
+If you say yes, then you'll be again redirected to PYBOSSA and you'll see all of your albums.
 Choose one of them and then click the "Import" button to get all the photos created as tasks for your project.

 .. note::
     Next time you try to import photos using the Flickr importer, you'll see the albums for your account again.
-If you don't want PyBossa to access them anymore, or just want to use another Flickr account, then click "Revoke access".
+If you don't want PYBOSSA to access them anymore, or just want to use another Flickr account, then click "Revoke access".

 Another option to import from a Flickr album is by specifying the ID of the set